Places of Interest

 Kareri lake

 Starting near Dharamshala, this 3-day trek takes you to a lake at an elevation of around 2,950 meters, surrounded by meadows and forests.
+Starting point: Kareri village.
+Food and water: There are lots of cafe on the way for food.
+Water bottle can be refilled on the way using natural sources.

 Kasauli